NodeDiver/subscriptn-simple/branding/README.md

-# 🎨 SubscriptN Branding & Design System
+# 🎨 Bitinfrashop Branding & Design System

-This folder contains the official branding assets and design system for SubscriptN.
+This folder contains the official branding assets and design system for Bitinfrashop.

 ## 📁 Contents